Port of Korsakov: History

-Later, work was done to expand the port: in 1939 the North Pier was built, which is a gravitational type structure from giant arrays, the length of the giant array is 1 5 m, the width is 7.2 m and the height is from 9.4 to 9.65 m.
-The pier consists of 9 berths with a length of 1058.7 m. and bank protection in the area of the power plant 91 m.
+Later, work was done to expand the port: in 1939 the North Pier was built, which is a gravitational type structure from giant arrays, the length of the giant array is 15 m, the width is 7.2 m and the height is between 9.4 and 9.65 m.
+The pier consists of 9 berths with a length of 1,058.7 m.
+Bank protection in the area of the power plant is 91 m.
 Out of 9 berths, two berths (Nos.
 1, 9) are inactive due to shallow depths.

-After the end of World War II and the liberation of the south of Sakhalin from the Japanese invaders, in August 1946, based on cargo turnover and its importance as a transhipment point, the Korsakov Sea Commercial Port was established.
+After the end of World War II and the invasion of South Sakhalin by the Soviet Union, in August 1946, based on cargo turnover and its importance as a transhipment point, the Korsakov Sea Commercial Port was established.

-Based on the Decree of the Presidium of the Supreme Union of the RSFSR of July 5, 1946, on the territorial administrative structure of the South Sakhalin Region by order of the Minister of the Navy No. 935 of August 8 1946, based on cargo turnover, its importance as a transhipment point, its technological equipment for berths, transhipment routes, the Korsakov Sea Trade Port of the first category was created.
+Based on the Decree of the Presidium of the Supreme Union of the RSFSR of July 5, 1946, on the territorial administrative structure of the South Sakhalin Region by order of the Minister of the Navy No. 935 of August 8, 1946, based on cargo turnover, its importance as a transhipment point, its technological equipment for berths, transhipment routes, the Korsakov Sea Trade Port of the first category was created.

-The port's structure and functions, the primary standard facilities of the commercial seaport, were approved on October 14, 1947, and announced by order of the Ministry of the Navy No. 373 of October 15 1947.
+The port's structure and functions, the primary standard facilities of the commercial seaport, were approved on October 14, 1947, and announced by order of the Ministry of the Navy No. 373 of October 15, 1947.

-In the development of the economy of the young Sakhalin Region, the Korsakov port was of paramount importance, representing a gate to Sakhalin, a connecting point between the mainland and the island.
+In the development of the economy of the young Sakhalin Region, the Korsakov port was a gateway of paramount importance to Sakhalin, a connecting point between the mainland and the island.

-Korsakov port is one of the largest ports in the Far Eastern basin, navigation in which continues throughout the year.
+Korsakov port is one of the largest ports in the Far East basin, navigable year round.

 In 1949, the Sakhalin mainland received mainly grain and food products, building materials, metal and equipment, sent from the Sakhalin region, mainly paper, timber and a number of other goods produced in the Sakhalin region.